Online Colleges That Accept Transfer Credits

 Transferring from one college to another isn’t always easy.
 Every school sets its own policies regarding prerequisites, credit acceptance, and degree recognition.

-The good news is that transferring between colleges has become increasingly commonplace, especially for students transitioning from a traditional campus to an online college.
-Most online colleges have simplified the transfer process to accommodate the growing number of aspiring transfer students.
+The good news is that transferring between colleges has become increasingly commonplace, especially if you’re transitioning from a traditional in-person program to an online college.
+The best online colleges have simplified the transfer process to accommodate the growing number of aspiring transfer students.

 Loading...